-1.2 From the eligible Entries, the Foundation will choose fifteen (15) finalists (“Finalists”).
-The fifteen Finalists will be assessed and scored by the Global Change Award advisory board (“Advisory Board”).
+1.2 From the eligible Entries, the Foundation will choose finalists (“Finalists”).
+The Finalists will be assessed and scored by the Global Change Award expert panel (“Expert Panel”).
 The top five Finalists will be confirmed by the Foundation’s Board of Directors (“Board of Directors”) and crowned Challenge winners (“Winners”).

 1.3 The Grant must be used to fulfil the plan described in the Entry and in accordance with these Terms & Conditions.

 2.1 The Challenge is open to;